Clotildelevou/simple-emulator/README.md

-# simple-emulator
+# Simple Emulator
-a simple emulator
+The aim of this project is to create a simple emulator